ChrisSpescha/Tumor_Classification/README.md

 # Model Building

-The Convolutional Neural Network (CNN) is a subtype of Neural Networks that is mainly used for applications in image and speech recognition.
+The [Convolutional Neural Network (CNN)](https://towardsdatascience.com/a-comprehensive-guide-to-convolutional-neural-networks-the-eli5-way-3bd2b1164a53) is a subtype of Neural Networks that is mainly used for applications in image and speech recognition.
-Its built-in convolutional layer reduces the high dimensionality of images without losing its information.
-That is why CNNs are especially suited for this use case.
+Its built-in convolutional layer reduces the high dimensionality of images without losing its information, making CNNs well suited for this use case.

 Since this dataset is relatively small, our neural network does not have much to learn on.
 So we'll use Transfer Learning to train the model to save computational time and get accurate results.